 Property taxes, non-property taxes, franchise taxes, licenses, interest and state and federal aid associated with the current fiscal period are all considered to be susceptible to accrual and have been recognized as revenues of the current fiscal period.
 Entitlements are recorded as revenues when all eligibility requirements are met and the amount is received during the period or within the period of availability.
 Expenditure driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements are met and the amount is received during the period of availability.
 All other revenue items are considered to be measurable and available only when cash is received by the Town.

-The Agency Fund has no measurement focus but utilizes the accrual basis of accounting for reporting its assets and liabilities.
+The Custodial Fund is reported using the economic resources measurement focus and the accrual basis of accounting.

 Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance